 3. Walk more

 While sitting too much is bad for your health, so is standing still.
-The American Cancer Society suggests looking for ways to incorporate more walking into your day.
+The American Cancer Society suggests looking for ways to incorporate more walking into your day for better health.
+You can try things like:

 Rather than meeting in a conference room, suggest a walking meeting.
-Use a bathroom or a printer that’s farther away from your desk than your usual one.
-Or, if your office is small, set an alarm on your phone to get up and move every hour, even if it’s just to the coffee maker or water cooler.
+Or set an alarm on your phone to get up and move every hour, even if it’s just to the coffee maker.

 4. Take the stairs